Dodge Colt: Second generation (1974–1977)

-Third generation (1977-1979)
+Third generation (1977–1979)

-The third-generation Dodge Colt was effectively made up of two lines: coupes and sedans were of a smaller, Lancer-based series, while the station wagons were based on the new Mitsubishi Galant Sigma.
+The third-generation Dodge Colt effectively comprised two lines: coupes and sedans were of a smaller, Lancer-based series, and the station wagons were based on the new Mitsubishi Galant Sigma.
 In late 1976, for the 1977 model year, the smaller A70-series Mitsubishi Lancer became the Dodge Colt available in two-door coupe and four-door sedan body designs.
 While the wheelbase was slightly shorter than that of the second generation Colt, overall length was down from 171.1 to 162.6 inches (4346 to 4130 mm).
 The new Colt was also referred to as the Dodge Colt "Mileage Maker" to differentiate it from its larger predecessor.
 Second generation coupe and wagon versions remained on sale for the 1977 model year.

 The engine was the 4G32 iteration of Mitsubishi's Saturn engine family 1597 cc rated at 83 hp at 5,500 rpm.
 A "Silent Shaft" (balance shaft) version of this engine along with a five-speed manual transmission (instead of the standard four-speed) were part of a "Freeway Cruise" package, which also included a maroon/white paintjob.
 For 1978 power dropped to 77 hp with the introduction of the "MCA-Jet" high-swirl system.

 For 1978 a new Dodge Colt wagon was the larger, rebadged Mitsubishi Galant Sigma.
 The 1.6-litre MCA-Jet four as the smaller sedans and coupes was standard with the 2.6-litre, 105 hp Astron engine optional as well as a five-speed manual transmission.
 While the last year for the Lancer-based Colts was 1979, the wagon was continued alongside the front-wheel drive Mirage-based fourth generation models until 1981 when it was effectively replaced by the domestic Dodge Aries K wagon.
 The larger Mitsubishi Galant Lambda coupé was also marketed as the Dodge Colt Challenger from 1978, although the "Colt" part was later dropped.
 It shared the chassis as well as the engine options of the Colt wagon.